In this section...

 Sixth Form Bursaries

-The 16 to 19 bursary fund is a new £180 million scheme to help young people facing financial hardship to stay in full-time education.
-The scheme is made up of two parts: –
+The 16-19 Bursary Fund is a £180 million scheme to help young people facing financial hardship to stay in full-time education.

-1. Those most in need will be eligible for a bursary of £1,200 a year.
-This includes young people in care, care leavers, young people receiving income support, and disabled young people receiving both Employment Support Allowance and Disability Living Allowance. –
+Those most in need will be eligible for a bursary of £1,200 a year.
+This includes young people in care, care leavers, young people receiving income support, and disabled young people receiving both Employment Support Allowance and Disability Living Allowance.

-2. Other students who need financial support to help them to stay in education or training may also be able to claim a bursary to help with costs of transport, food, equipment or other course-related costs.
+Other students who need financial support to help them to stay in education or training may also be able to claim a bursary to help with costs of transport, food, equipment or other course-related costs.

-Those who have been identified as most in need will be eligible for a bursary of £1,200.
-For all others, schools, colleges and training providers will decide who most need funds to stay on in education or training and how much they will get.
 Providers should assess the young person’s actual need for financial assistance before determining whether to award a bursary.
 They may decide to take account of the young person’s household income as evidenced by receipt of benefit and/or P60, Tax Credit Award Notice or evidence of self-employment income.
 Young people currently or previously in receipt of free school meals are not automatically entitled to receive a bursary, but this may be taken into account.

 Bursary Fund at St Bernard’s Grammar School